lapak10/frontend-challenge/README.md

 Or, directly download the zip file from this repo and unzip it on your local machine.

-In the project directory, run:
+Open your terminal, navigate into the project directory and run:
 ### `npm install`
 This will install all the required npm packages for the project.